Mental Health Facilities Lackawanna County, PA

 Jewish Family Service Of Northeastern Pennsylvania

 Jewish Family Service Of Northeastern Pennsylvania is a mental health facility in Lackawanna County, PA, located at 615 Jefferson Avenue, 18510.
 Jewish Family Service Of Northeastern Pennsylvania provides outpatient treatment.
-Jewish Family Service Of Northeastern Pennsylvania provides trauma therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
-Some other services available at Jewish Family Service Of Northeastern Pennsylvania include family psychoeducation, psychosocial rehabilitation services and case management.
+Jewish Family Service Of Northeastern Pennsylvania provides trauma therapy, behavior modification and couples/family therapy to seniors 65 or older, adults and young adults.
+Some other services available at Jewish Family Service Of Northeastern Pennsylvania include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.

 Learn More